casey/just/README.md

 leisure.

-Features that aren't yet ready for stabilization are marked as unstable and may change or be removed at any time.
+Features that aren't yet ready for stabilization are marked as unstable and may be changed or removed at any time.
 Using unstable features produces an error by default, which can be suppressed with by passing the `--unstable` flag, `set unstable`, or setting the environment variable `JUST_UNSTABLE`, to any value other than `false`, `0`, or the empty string.